markummitchell/engauge-digitizer/dev/windows/poppler-64bit-build/README.txt

    e.
 Build zlib:
          i.
 Select "zlib" in Solution Explorer
         ii.
 Right click on "zlib" and select "Properties" iii.
+Platform dropdown probably says Win32 but we want x64
+            a.
+Click on Configuration Manager button
+            b.
+Click on cell in Platform column and zlib row.
+This makes a previously invisible dropdown button appear
+            c.
+Click on the dropdown button in Platform column and zlib row
+            d.
+Select x64 for New Platform
+            e.
+Unselect the "Create new solution platforms".
+This step is required if x64 has been selected for any other rows in the Configuration Manager table
+            f.
+Ok
+            g.
+Close
+        iv.
+Add to the Include Directories
+            a.
 Select "VC++ Directories"
-        iv.
+            b.
 Select "Include Directories"
-         v.
-Select "arrow down" button to the right of "Include Directories" vi.
+            c.
+Select "arrow down" button to the right of "Include Directories"
+            d.
 Select "<Edit>"
-       vii.
-Select "New Line" button which looks like a yellow folder with a yellow asterisk on it viii.
-Select "..." to select a directory ix.
+            e.
+Select "New Line" button which looks like a yellow folder with a yellow asterisk on it
+            f.
+Select "..." to select a directory
+            g.
 Select "<PBBUILD>/zlib-1.2.8/build"
-         x.
+            h.
 Select "Select Folder" button
-        xi.
+            i.
 Select "Ok" button
-       xii.
+            j.
 Select "Ok" button
-      xiii.
+         v.
 Right click on "zlib" in Solution Explorer and pick "Build".
 This builds zlib.lib
    f.
 Build libpng:
          i.
 Select "libpng" in Solution Explorer
         ii.
 Right click on "libpng" and select "Properties" iii.
+Platform dropdown probably says Win32 but we want x64
+            a.
+Click on Configuration Manager button
+            b.
+Click on cell in Platform column and libpng row.
+This makes a previously invisible dropdown button appear
+            c.
+Click on the dropdown button in Platform column and libpng row
+            d.
+Select x64 for New Platform
+            e.
+Unselect the "Create new solution platforms".
+This step is required if x64 has been selected for any other rows in the Configuration Manager table
+            f.
+Ok
+            g.
+Close
+        iv.
+Add to the Include Directories
+            a.
 Select "VC++ Directories"
-        iv.
+            b.
 Select "Include Directories"
-         v.
-Select "arrow down" button to the right of "Include Directories" vi.
+            c.
+Select "arrow down" button to the right of "Include Directories"
+            d.
 Select "<Edit>"
-       vii.
-Select "New Line" button which looks like a yellow folder with a yellow asterisk on it viii.
-Select "..." to select a directory ix.
+            e.
+Select "New Line" button which looks like a yellow folder with a yellow asterisk on it
+            f.
+Select "..." to select a directory
+            g.
 Select "<PBBUILD>/zlib-1.2.8/build"
-         x.
+            h.
 Select "Select Folder" button
-        xi.
+            i.
 Select "Ok" button
-       xii.
+            j.
 Select "Ok" button
-      xiii.
+         v.
+Add to the Library Directories
+            a.
 Select "Library Directories"
-        ix.
+            b.
 Select "arrow down" button to the right of "Library Directories"
-         x.
-Select "New Line" button which looks like a yellow folder with a yellow asterisk on it xi.
-Select "..." to select a directory xii.
+            c.
+Select "New Line" button which looks like a yellow folder with a yellow asterisk on it
+            d.
+Select "..." to select a directory
+            e.
 Select "<PBUILD>/zlib-1.2.8/projects/vstudio/x64/Release"
-      xiii.
+            f.
 Select "Select Folder" button
-       xiv.
+            g.
 Select "Ok" button
-        xv.
+            h.
 Select "Ok" button
        xvi.
 Right click on "libpng" in Solution Explorer and pick "Build".
-This builds libpng-1.6.34/projects/vstudio/Release/libpng16.lib and zlib.lib
+This builds libpng-1.6.34/projects/vstudio/x64/Release/libpng16.lib and zlib.lib.
+If there is a linking problem, especially if the linking issue involves unexpected underscores before the function names supplied by the zlib package, then one of the two libraries was mistakenly built for 32 bits instead of 64 bits - so repeat the previous steps making sure to pick 64 bits.
 11. For libjpeg-turbo
    a. start Qt 64 bit window for VS 2015
    b. >cd %PBBUILD%/libjpeg-turbo-1.5.3